ethereum-optimism/optimism/specs/safe-liveness-checking.md

 1. Has a function `removeOwner()` that anyone may call to specify an owner to be removed from the Safe.
-1. The Module would then check the `LivenessGuard.lastSigned()` to determine if the signer is eligible for removal.
+1. The Module would then check the `LivenessGuard.lastLive()` to determine if the signer is eligible for removal.
 1. If so, it will call the Safe's `removeSigner()` to remove the non-live signer, and if necessary reduce the threshold.
 1. When a member is removed, the signing parameters are modified such that `M/N` is the lowest ratio which remains above 75%.
-These ratios are (9 of 12, 9 of 11, 8 of 10, 7 of 9, 6 of 8).
-Using
-   integer math, this can be expressed as `M = (N * 75 + 99) / 100`.
+Using integer math, this can be expressed as `M = (N * 75 + 99) / 100`.

 ### Shutdown